thatoddmailbox/mit-backup-tools/README.md

    - `cookies-eecsis.json` for EECSIS
    - `cookies-confluence.json` for Confluence

 For Confluence specifically, you'll also need to create a `confluence-spaces.json` file listing the spaces you want to download.
+See the service-specific notes below.

 ### Running the scripts
 Each service has its own script.
 Run them from the `downloader` directory: